skatcat31/yelpBackendExercisePublic/README.md

 1. The latitude and longitude provided in the request body to search by location (the city names in the request body will not be used when communicating with the Yelp API).
 2. 'Radius' should equal 800
-3. Pay special attention to the 'limit' and 'offset' parameters, to ensure that all available information for each location is being retrieved from the endpoint.
+3. Pay special attention to the 'limit' and 'offset' parameters
+4. Ensure that all available information for each location is being retrieved from the endpoint.

 ***